rdlauer/articles/misc/jsmobileconf2018/post.md

 **Today JavaScript means more.** It means more to developers and reaches more technologies than ever before.
 So it's time to bring together some of the experts in a variety of cutting-edge fields to talk about how *you* can leverage **JavaScript** to hack on:

-- Native mobile apps and PWAs
+- Native Mobile Apps and PWAs
 - Internet of Things (IoT)
 - Blockchain
 - Serverless